 Energy Efficiency

 Using solar chargers or energy-efficient devices reduces reliance on non-renewable power sources.
-This not only lessens your environmental footprint but also lightens the load for porters who are an integral part of the Kilimanjaro trekking experience.
+This not only lessens your environmental footprint but also lightens the load for who are an integral part of the Kilimanjaro trekking experience.

 Engage with Local Culture Respectfully